logic-and-learning-lab/Popper/README.md

 To run in debug mode use the flag `--debug`

-To run in information mode use the flag `--debug`
+To run in information mode use the flag `--info`